Scalloped Corn Recipe

 Recipe Variations

-• Add creamed corn – Replace half of the corn with creamed corn for an even creamier casserole.
+• Add creamed corn.
+Replace half of the corn with cream style corn for an even creamier casserole.

 the finished scalloped corn served on a blue ceramic bowl with a cloth napkin

-Store – Store leftover corn casserole in a tightly sealed container inside the refrigerator and use up within two days.
+• Store – Store leftover corn casserole in a tightly sealed container inside the refrigerator and use within 5 days.

-• To reheat, thaw overnight in the fridge and bake 30-40 minutes until heated through.
+• Freeze – Wrap the casserole tightly with aluminum foil.
+Freeze for up to one month.
+Thaw overnight in the fridge and bake 30-40 minutes until heated through.

 top down view of the completed scalloped corn casserole